 Noninterest income is shown in the selected consolidated financial table above.
-Total noninterest income increased in 2021.
-The increase in noninterest income was mostly attributable to a bargain purchase gain of \$4.8 million associated with The First National Bank and Trust Company of Vinita, Oklahoma, a gain from the sale of the Company's Hugo, Oklahoma branch of \$2.5 million, \$3.3 million of income resulting from the application of equity method accounting related to an equity interest received in the process of a loan collection, \$10.3 million in rental income from other real estate property, a \$9.1 million increase in income from debit card interchange fees, and a \$2.7 million increase in insurance commissions.
-Noninterest income was partially offset by a \$4.7 million decrease in income from sweep fees.
-The Company's operating noninterest income has generally increased due to enhanced product lines, acquisitions and internal deposit growth.
+Total noninterest income increased in 2022.
+The increase in noninterest income was mostly attributable to \$9.3 million of income from an equity interest received through restructuring a loan, along with \$9.0 million in income from sweep fees, a \$3.3 million increase in income from service charges on deposits primarily related to debit card interchange fees and non-sufficient funds ("NSF") and overdraft fees discussed below, a \$3.1 million increase in insurance commissions and a \$2.7 million increase in trust revenue.
+The increase in non-interest income was partially offset by a loss of \$4.0 million on bonds resulting from the sale of \$226 million of low yielding debt securities, which were subsequently reinvested in higher yielding debt securities.
+In addition, the increase in noninterest income in 2022 was partially offset by a decrease in the gain on sale of other assets and a decrease from income from the sale of loans discussed below.
+The Company's operating noninterest income has generally increased due to enhanced product lines, acquisitions and internal deposit account growth.

-The Company earned \$7.3 million on the sale of loans in 2021 compared \$6.1 million in 2020 and \$3.4 million in 2019.
-The income from sales of loans increased in 2021 due to the increase in the volume of mortgage loans originated because of record low mortgage rates.
-The Company expects sales from mortgage loans during 2022 to be less than in 2021 due to the expected increase in interest rates.
+The Company earned \$4.5 million on the sale of loans in 2022 compared \$7.3 million in 2021 and \$6.1 million in 2020.
+The income from sales of loans in 2021 was higher due to the increase in the volume of mortgage loans originated because of record low mortgage rates.
+The Company expects the volume of mortgage loans originated to continue to decrease during 2023 due to higher mortgage interest rates.

-The Company recognized a net gain of \$1.0 million during 2021, a net loss of \$389,000 during 2020, and a net gain of \$812,000 during 2019, due to transactions of equity securities.
-These losses and gains were due to the Accounting Standard Update 2016-01, which requires the change in fair value of equity securities to be recognized through net income.
+The Company recognized a net gain of \$2.2 million during 2022, a net gain of \$1.0 million during 2021, and a net loss of \$389,000 during 2020, due to transactions of equity securities.
+These losses and gains were primarily due to the Accounting Standard Update 2016-01, which requires the change in fair value of equity securities to be recognized through net income.
 The Company's practice is to maintain a liquid portfolio of securities and not engage in trading activities.
 The Company has the ability and intent to hold debt securities classified as available for sale that were in an unrealized loss position until they mature or until fair value exceeds amortized cost.
+As described above, due to the interest rate increases during 2022, the Company recognized a loss on the sale of debt securities of \$4.0 million.

-The Company had non-sufficient funds fees totaling \$25.0 million, \$26.6 million and \$33.5 million in 2021, 2020 and 2019, respectively.
-This represents 14.7%, 19.4%, and 24.4% of the Company's noninterest income for the years 2021, 2020 and 2019, respectively.
-In addition, the Company had debit card interchange fees totaling \$46.0 million, \$36.9 million and \$33.9 million for the years 2021, 2020 and 2019, respectively.
-This represents 27.1%, 26.9% and 24.7% of the Company's noninterest income for the years 2021, 2020 and 2019, respectively.
-For 2021 compared to 2020, government assistance funds that flowed into the market, including PPP loans and stimulus payments to households, increased both customer liquidity and interchange volume resulting in higher debit card interchange fees and lower non-sufficient funds fees.
+Noninterest income included NSF and overdraft fees totaling \$26.0 million, \$25.0 million and \$26.6 million in 2022, 2021 and 2020, respectively.
+This represents 14.2%, 14.7%, and 19.4% of the Company's noninterest income for the years 2022, 2021 and 2020, respectively.
+In addition, the Company had debit card interchange fees totaling \$48.9 million, \$46.0 million and \$36.9 million for the years 2022, 2021 and 2020, respectively.
+This represents 26.6%, 27.1% and 26.9% of the Company's noninterest income for the years 2022, 2021 and 2020, respectively.
+For 2022 compared to 2021, an increase in customer accounts and interchange volume activity resulted in higher debit card interchange fees.